 In this article:

-- Versioning a box
+- Versioning a Box

-- Version semantics
+- Version Semantics

-- Updating instances automatically or manually
+- Updating Instances Automatically or Manually

 Versioning a Box

-A box must be versioned to push its updates automatically to live instances deployed from it.
+A box must be versioned to push its updates, either manually or automatically, to live instances deployed from it.
 To create a version, navigate to the box and click the Versions tab.
-Click New Version and save with an appropriate version number.

 - Use Minor to indicate small changes.
-For example, instead of apt-get you now install and compile software from a Git repo.
+For example, instead of using apt-get you now install and compile software from a Git repo.

 Major, minor, and patch follow semantic versioning standards.
-Cloud Application Manager does not check for the quality or correctness of changes between the versions.
+Cloud Application Manager does not check for the quality or correctness of changes between versions.
 It’s up to the box composer to test changes be they minor, patch, or major.
 Versioning semantics helps others consuming the box decide the level of updates they are comfortable pushing to their instances.